Deathshot78/road_segmentation/README.md

 ---

-### 3. Advanced Post-Processing
+### 3. Post-Processing

 The raw U-Net predictions contained **gaps and noise**.
-The solution: a **multi-step refinement pipeline**.
+The solution: a **multi-step refinement pipeline**. although it doesn't fix the gap problem completely it fixes some small gaps.
+I need to mention that in the first draft of my Post Processing workflow i included more steps such as Skeletonization, gap connect threshold, min_road_length but my experiments showed that a simple 2 step post processing function worked better

 1. Morphological Closing → fills small breaks.
 2. Small Object Removal → removes noise.
-3. Skeletonization → reduces to 1-pixel-wide centerlines.
-4. Graph Refinement → builds a graph with `sknw` to **connect gaps** and prune spurs.

-➡️ Final result: a **clean, topologically valid road network**.

 ---